bodong1987/CppMiniToolkit/README.md

 ## Text
 Text encoding conversion, UTF16 to UTF8, etc.

-# How to tests it
+# How to test it
-Clone the current project, please pay attention to the sub-module googleTests, and then use Cmake to generate the project.
+Clone the current project, please pay attention to the submodule googleTests, and then use Cmake to generate the project.

 # How to use it
 This is a pure header file C++ project, you only need to add CppMiniToolkit to the include directory of your C++ project.